 SEO A/B Testing Examples

-Now that you know how to run an A/B test without hurting your site's SEO, here are a few examples of tests to consider running:
+Now that you know how to run an A/B test without hurting your site's visibility, here are a few examples of tests to consider running:

 1. Testing Title Tags for Higher Click-Through Rates (CTR): Test variations of title tags to identify which drives more clicks and improves user engagement.